LitzN/KetoMeals/README.md

 ### **Add Recipe**
 * __Image Background__ is a bright image of a selection of food, making the page vibrant will envoke a positive response from the user and motivate them to complete the form.
 * __Form__ is used to add a recipe to the database and is styled using site theme colours.
 Form contains a field for each recipe requirement in the database.
 For longer input, such as in ingredients or instructions, expected input is explained through helper text below the input field.
 All fields must be filled out for the recipe to be submitted and incorrectly filled fields will be highlighted in red so the user understands what needs correcting.
-Helper text is also provided below input fields to ensure user understands the format.

 ### **Edit Recipe**
 * __Image Background__ is the same image as the add recipe page so form is easily recognised by the user.
 * __Form__ is used to update a recipe in the database and is styled using site theme colours.
 The form's input fields are prefilled with the current recipe data, allowing the user